TylerLoewen/Voxel-World-and-A-star-Road-Generator/README.md

-# Procedural Voxel World and A* Road Generator
+# Procedural World and A* Road Generator

 This is a procedurally generated world composed of voxels.
 Two points can be selected in the world as start and end points to a road.
 Using an A* path finding algorithm the shortest path between the two points will be calculated and a road will be generated.
 The size and type of terrain can be modified at run-time.